 Gorgeous baby aside, pregnancy can be a whirl of beauty ups and downs.
 One minute you’re reeling in the ‘you’re glowing!’ compliments and swishing your newly lustrous hair from side to side, the next you’re wondering whether those wrinkles were there before, and trying not to shed a tear as you unclog a hunk of hair from your plug hole.

 Many women notice hair loss during the first month after giving birth, whilst for others it can arrive as late as three months after.
 It’s all down to a surge of hormones during pregnancy.
-These keep your hair in ‘rest’ mode but disappear after giving birth, which causes hair loss.
+These keep your hair in ‘rest’ mode, but they actually disappear after giving birth, which causes hair loss.

 Rest assured this all subsides on its own eventually, but it can be staved off in the meantime with the following simple tips…